 Traffic ticket?
 Call a Nevada criminal defense attorney...

-Were you cited for not wearing a seat belt in Clark County or elsewhere on Nevada's roadways?
+Were you cited for not wearing a safety belt in Clark County or elsewhere on Nevada's roadways?
 Or were you cited for failing to secure your child's car seat?
 Our Las Vegas criminal defense attorneys may be able to help.
 First schedule a FREE consultation by calling 702-DEFENSE (702-333-3673).
 We may be able to get the case dismissed.

 - NRS 484D.495; NRS 484D.500; Nevada DMV Violation Codes; the Nevada DMV refers to not wearing a seat belt as "Seat belt not used properly as required", Violation Code 095 or ACD Code F04; Alison Noon, Bill Would Let Nevada Police Pull Over Seat Belt Offenders, US News (March 23, 2017).